As a way to prove one's thieving credentials, the best Impossible Theft is to steal something metaphysical.

-- The alien henchwoman Kneemoi is responsible for most of the bizarre thefts, particularly of concepts that don't exist in any physical sense, like the following:
+- The alien henchwoman Kneemoi is responsible for most of the bizarre thefts, particularly of concepts that don't exist in any physical sense, including:

 - The Mason-Dixon Line, an imaginary line dividing the north and south of the United States of America.